NVIDIA/cutlass/media/docs/cute/0t_mma_atom.md

 * the types that it takes, and

-* the expected A and B layouts.
+* the arrangement of the A and B inputs.

 For example, the Volta section below will refer to the `SM70_8x8x4_F32F16F16F32_NT` Operation struct defined in